andsens/homeshick/README.md

 git push origin master
 cd -
 ```

+### Repos with no `home/` :'-( ###
+What do you do if you encounter a really cool repository that goes well with
+your existing setup, but it has no `home/` folder and needs to be linked to a
+very specific place in your `$HOME` folder?

+Let's say you want to add [vundle](#https://github.com/gmarik/vundle) to your Vim configuration.
+The documentation says it needs to be installed to `~/.vim/bundle/vundle`, but you are not
+very interested in forking the repository solely for the purpose of changing the directory layout
+so that all files are placed four directories deeper in `home/.vim/bundle/vundle/`.

+homeshick can solve this problem in two ways:

+1. Add vundle as a submodule to your dotfiles.
+This is definitely the quick and easy way.

+        homeshick cd dotfiles
+        cd ..
+        git submodule add https://github.com/gmarik/vundle.git home/.vim/bundle/vundle
+2. Clone vundle with homeshick and symlink to the repo from the appropriate folder in your dotfiles:

+        homeshick clone gmarik/vundle
+        cd ~/.homeshick/repos/dotfiles/home
+        mkdir .vim/bundle
+        cd .vim/bundle
+        ln -s ../../../../vundle vundle # symlink to the location of the cloned vundle repository
+        homeshick link dotfiles
+We use a relative path for the symlink in case we log in with different username on other machines.
+When running the [`link`](#link) command, homeshick will create a symlink at `~/.vim/bundle/vundle`
+pointing at the symlink we just created.
+This means there will be a symlinked directory at
+`~/.vim/bundle/vundle`, which contains the files of the cloned vundle repository
+*Note: You can see how homeshick decides what to do when encountering different symlink situations
+by looking at the [linking table](wiki/Linking-table).*

+The advantage of the second option is that you have more finegrained control over your repositories
+and can manage each them individually
+(e.g. you want to [`refresh`](#refresh) your own dotfiles every week,
+but you don't want to wait for all the submodules in your repository to refresh as well).

 ## Automatic deployment ##
 After having launched ec2 instances a lot, I got tired of installing zsh, tmux etc.